 No. You must request the new Document of Completion from the training program you attended and meet all other criteria as listed on the application.
 Be aware that having received a past certification from your training program has no bearing on your eligibility for the new NCTTP, and only means that you completed the training program.

 This new certificate was designed to ensure that all applicants are providing consistent documentation.
 All CTTTP-accredited programs have agreed to provide a Document of Completion that includes standardized language.

 The new certificate is not yet the same as a certification, but you may use NCTTP to note that you have been awarded the certificate.
-Once the next phase is launched, which is estimated to be in October 2019, a new credential will be created.
+Once the next phase is launched, which is estimated to be early in 2020, a new credential will be created.

 NAADAC automatically sends a receipt for all payments received.
 If you have not received a receipt for your application fee, please check your email spam folder.
 If it is not in your spam folder, please email email@example.com to receive a duplicate copy of your receipt.